valohai/docs/source/valohai-yaml/pipeline/edges/index.rst

 * **a target node** requires the information that the source provides

 Each edge has two traits; source trait to listen to and target trait to pass it to.
-There are 4 different edge traits, 2 of them are used with source nodes and 2 with target nodes.

 Valid **source node edge traits** you can listen for are:

 * **output**: these outputs of the source execution will be passed to the paired execution
-* **metadata**: :doc:`metadata </executions/metadata/index>` of this node is used as parameter for another execution node *(in development)*

 Valid **target node edge traits** you can specify are:

 * **input**: this execution node requires files from the specified execution outputs
-* **files**: this deployment node requires files from the specified execution outputs
-* **parameter**: the specified parameter of this execution node comes from the metadata of another execution *(in development)*

 | For example:
 | ``[gather-node.output.images*, train-node.input.dataset-images]``